Browse our jobs and apply for your next role.

 And I've been fortunate that I've had, you know, quite a good career journey.
 I mean, of course, there are one or two experiences, which were not so great.
 But I must say that those are the ones that give you a lot of learnings for you to take into the next part of your journey.

-Related: Why recognising women in leadership and their achievements matter
+Related: Why recognizing women in leadership and their achievements matter

 Yeah.
 So what I feel is that in recent years, HR business partnering has played an increasingly important role in contributing to business decisions and business strategies.
 When I first started work more than 20 years ago, HR was more of an administrative function.